Why Choose Agrico

 Field Construction Department

-David Weeks heads up this division, and he is assisted by Kevin McKean, Gary Handbury, Dave Olson and Travis Thompson.
+David Weeks heads up this division, and he is assisted by Kevin McKean, Gary Handbury, Dave Olson, Travis Thompson and Jody Scharfenstein.
 Together, they have 50 years of Agrico experience between them.
 David has been a superintendent of large grain elevator, bringing critical knowledge to our operation.

 Electrical Department